weiyadi/dlm_bnn/README.md

  * *requirements.txt*: requirements of python packages.

 ## Run variational inference with ELBO or DLM
 It is better to run everything on a GPU for faster speed.
+On a V100 GPU, it would normally take 1min for each epoch.
+It is not recommended to run the script with large image datasets and complicated neural networks on CPU because it would take forever.
 We run `run_vi.py` to train a model with different loss functions.
 `--dataset` sets the dataset, CIFAR10, CIFAR100, SVHN or STL10;
 `--net_type` sets the neural network structure, AlexNet or PreResNet20;
 `--metric` sets the loss function, ELBO or DLM;